-Education: A high scjool diploma or equivalent (GED) is not required for application or admission, but is required for graduation.
+Education: A high school diploma or equivalent (GED) is required for application or admission.

-Advisor: A Program Advisor 6122 should be consulted prior to enrolling in any course.
+Advisor: A Program Advisor $^{\circ}$ should be consulted prior to enrolling in any course.
 An advisor will be assigned by admissions.

 Note: Students with a Child Development Associate (CDA), current CPR certification, current First Aid certification, and a letter from their employer stating that they are currently employed in the childcare industry will be exempted from ECCE 1101, ECCE 1103, and ECCE 1105.